lcnr/notes/opaque-types/status-quo.md

 ---

 `RegionInferenceContext::check_universal_regions` makes sure that region inference didn't add any additional outlives bounds between free regions.
 This also checks that placeholders were not unified with any other regions.
 For each universal region this checks all other universals it is required to outlive.
 If it is not implied by the `universal_region_relations`, we again try to promote this constraint to the parent as explained in [the dev-guide][closure-constraints].

+---

+`RegionInferenceContext::check_member_constraints` checks that all the member constraints hold.
+This is simpler than `RegionInferenceContext::apply_member_constraint` as it now simply asserts that the member region is equal to one of the choice regions.

 With this we've now finished computing regions.